|

 -

-Reverse engineering of software has dual meanings.
-The focus of this page, and Imagix Corporation, is on reverse engineering as a way to improve understanding of source code.
+Reverse engineering of software has multiple meanings.
+The focus of this page, and Imagix Corporation, is on reverse engineering as a way to improve understanding of source code; a taxonomy is available to place this within the context of forward engineering and reengineering.
 For the alternative meaning of reverse engineering, involving executable binaries, a starting point for a web search can be found at the Decompilation Wiki.

 |